Epinephrine Auto-Injectors for Emergency Administration (216-RICR-20-10-5)

 7. A place of employment which provides in-house employee health services.

 A. Anaphylaxis training must be completed in accordance with R.I.
 Gen. Laws § 23-6.4-6.

 1. A healthcare provider (e.g., physician, physician assistant, nurse, EMT, etc.) who is currently licensed by the Department, and who has received anaphylaxis training as part of their professional development, is not required to complete this additional training.

-A. An authorized entity described in § 5.4.1 of this Part must maintain an Operations plan on the premises and submit the plan to the Department.
+A. An authorized entity described in § 5.3.1 of this Part which chooses to acquire and stock a supply of epinephrine auto-injectors must maintain an Operations plan on the premises.
 The plan shall include at a minimum:

 1. How the training described in R.I.
 Gen. Laws § 23-6.4-6 will be provided.

 2. How the epinephrine auto-injectors will be acquired.